 For women past childbearing age, and for men in general, excessive doses of the synthetic form of this nutrient are not necessary and may even be harmful.
 Research suggests that the excessive consumption of folic acid in fortified foods may be directly related to increases in cancer rates, mask vitamin 12 deficiencies, causing serious cognitive consequences.

 Image credit: Dr Jockers

 The best way to get folate is the way that Mother Nature intended – by eating plenty of organic eggs, liver, leafy greens, avocado, beetroot, sprouts and broccoli.

-The whole issue of food fortification of flour products and the impact on our health is very worrying – I write about it in my book Once Upon a Cook – Food Wisdom, Better Living, available in January 2019:
+The whole issue of food fortification of flour products and the impact on our health is very worrying – I write about it in my book The Real Food Solution, available on Amazon: